 Daniel and Emma agree that they are different people than when they arrived at Luke St. They talk about being connected as a family and having the practical and interpersonal skills to cope with whatever life throws at them.

-Daniel concludes, “I can say that, while many families don’t want to leave Luke St, we’re prepared and ready.
+Daniel concludes, “I can say that, while many families don’t want to leave Luke St, we know this is transitional housing and we’re prepared and ready.
 And, when we do move on, we will leave as better people.
 We can leave knowing that we won’t look back on our life as it once was.
 I’m not going through this cycle again, I’m confident we can make it on our own now thanks to Visionwest and all the help we’ve been given.”

 Sadly, one of Daniel and Emma’s greatest challenges may still be ahead of them as they look for permanent rental accommodation.
 A recent Stuff article commented on a Statistics New Zealand report, Housing in Aotearoa: 2020, which stated that Pacific Islanders come out the worst on almost every housing measure and that severe housing deprivation rates for Pacific peoples were close to four times the rate for Europeans.